montague/s8-e2/README.md

     jacques.draw_card
     mike.draw_card

 The game has started and the race is on!
-For a more detail how the game engine can be used, check out (and run) the example in `examples/sell_some_freaking_knives`.
+For an in-code example of how the game engine can be used, take a look at (and run) `examples/sell_some_freaking_knives`.